mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial4/README.md

 ![Add Layer](https://cloud.githubusercontent.com/assets/16892784/12650558/42ce0da6-c5b1-11e5-87f6-efa19e9c2c1e.png)

-* Embed Informal Interactive Map in Template
+* Embed Informal Interactive Map in Template **i-frame**
+Mapbox Editor generates an embed code for you to add your maps to your website or blog.
+The embed code uses an <iframe> to display your map.
+This HTML element allows you to put a webpage into another webpage, insulating all the code that makes your map work from the code on your website.

 ```html
 <iframe width='100%' height='500px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/c4sr.o59e801k/attribution,zoompan,zoomwheel,geocoder,share.html?access_token=pk.eyJ1IjoiYzRzciIsImEiOiJjaWdhN2ptaHkwZmxidWxrcnBscjM5N2trIn0.Rcac0rnnmYf2eXZOL0tT5A'></iframe>
 ```

 * Install Mapbox Studio (Mac / Win)
 * Add Neighborhood.shp through MapboxEditor
 * Embed Neighborhood Interactive Map in Template